webfactory/create-aws-codedeploy-deployment/README.md

 ## Credits, Copyright and License

 This action was written by webfactory GmbH, Bonn, Germany.
 We're a software development agency with a focus on PHP (mostly [Symfony](http://github.com/symfony/symfony)).
 We're big fans of automation, DevOps, CI and CD, and we're happily using the AWS platform for more than 10 years now.

 If you're a developer looking for new challenges, we'd like to hear from you!
+Otherwise, if this Action is useful for you, add a ⭐️.

 - <https://www.webfactory.de>
 - <https://twitter.com/webfactory>